lijandrew/webref/README.md

 ## to-do

+- [ ] Centralize utilities into a lib?
+For example, all file/upload related utilities into one neat function, etc.
 - [ ] arrange images optimally
+- [ ] shift click select
 - [ ] drag select
     - [ ] detect drag start and drag end on canvas, on drag move update selection box. will this work in FF?
     - [ ] loop through all RefImages and test if intersects selection box using x/y/width/height